 STEP 1.
 Apply!

-Before the application due date of (*EXTENDED*) July 6, 2020 (Summer), interested undergraduates (sophomores to juniors enrolled at the University of Arizona) shall submit an online application, which will be reviewed and ranked by the ASTEROIDS Laboratory UREP Selection Committee.
+Summer 2021 applications will be open March 1.
+Review of applications will begin March 19 with rolling admission until all positions are filled.
+Interested undergraduates (sophomores to juniors enrolled at the University of Arizona) shall submit an online application, which will be reviewed and ranked by the ASTEROIDS Laboratory UREP Selection Committee.
 The application form is below:*,

 STEP 2.
 Summer Academy Selection